Sports in the Philippines: Basketball

 Basketball was introduced in the country during the American colonial era and was one of the sports contested at the now defunct Far Eastern Championship Games.
 The men's national team has competed in the Summer Olympics making their debut in 1936 although they have been absent in the recent editions of the Games.They have also competed in the FIBA World Cup with the country hosting the tournament when it was still known as the FIBA World Championships in 1978.Their third-place finish in the 1954 edition was their best performance in the tournament.
 They hosted the 2023 edition with Japan and Indonesia.

 The Philippine Basketball Association is the oldest league in Asia and is the top basketball league in the country.
 Other rival or smaller leagues in the country are organized.
 There are college basketball leagues and competitions such as the Philippine Collegiate Championship.
 Basketball matches of the University Athletic Association of the Philippines and the National Collegiate Athletic Association also receives attention.

 The country also has a women's basketball team which has competed at the FIBA Asia Women's Championship, as well as men youth team's and 3x3 national teams.
+At the 2025 Southeast Asian Games in Bangkok, the Philippines women’s national basketball team (Gilas Women) won the gold medal in the women’s tournament, defeating host Thailand 73–70 in the final.
+The victory marked the Philippines’ third SEA Games women’s basketball title in four editions.

 The Samahang Basketbol ng Pilipinas (Basketball Federation of the Philippines) is the national sport association of basketball in the Philippines.